 Choosing "Author search" in Web of Science and Scopus, or searching on an author's name in Google Scholar, you will find the citation count for the author.

-In Scopus, for example, you find "Tiotal citations" under "Author details" page:
+In Scopus, for example, you find an author's citations details under the author's name:

-By clicking "View citation overview" in Scopus, you can remove self-citations from the count.
+By clicking "Citation overview" in Scopus, you can remove self-citations from the count.